What topic or new skill is on your wish list? Find a course and start today. Here are 11 places to learn something new, fun, or different.

 You’ll find an expanded assortment of subjects through these sites, from technology to cooking and much more.

 - KhanAcademy.org (a helpful site for students of all ages)

 I teach the Start Your Own Gift Basket Business, Start Your Own Arts and Crafts Business, and Learn to Buy and Sell on eBay online courses at Ed2Go.com.
 I am not affiliated with the other sources but consider each one as reputable according to general, online consensus.
 Be sure to research each one to ensure reputations are intact.

 - Business and creative conferences (this page is one place to find events)

 YouTube videos are also a great place to learn from people who want to share their skills.

 Look for local places in your neighborhood for in-person courses, some of which are listed in newspapers, magazines, and weekly shopper papers.
-I’ve not only attended events at all of these locations but have also been an instructor at several.
+I’ve not only attended events through each of these resources but have also been an instructor at several.

 I realize that some things I want to learn must come from outside sources even if it’s an online program.
-The same is probably true for you as well.
+The same is probably true for you.
 Try not to let your mind convince you to stay in the comfort zone you’re in now.
 Commit today to learn something new.

 Which course is the first one for you to find and attend?